Interleukin-1 receptor family

-Members of the very wide interleukin-1 receptor (IL-1R) family are characterized by extracellular immunoglobulin-like domains and intracellular Toll/Interleukin-1R (TIR) domain.
+Members of the very wide interleukin-1 receptor (IL-1R) family are characterized by extracellular immunoglobulin-like domains and intracellular Toll/Interleukin-1 receptor/Resistance protein (TIR) domain.
 It is a group of structurally homologous proteins, conserved throughout the species as it was identified from plants to mammals.
 Proteins of this family play important role in host defence, injury and stress.
 There are four main groups of TIR domain-containing proteins in animals; Toll-like receptors, Interleukin-1 receptor (IL-1R), cytosolic adaptor proteins (such as MyD88 adaptor protein) and insect and nematode Toll.
 Each of these groups is involved mainly in host defence; Toll receptors are also involved in embryogenesis.

 TIR domain

 The TIR domain is about 200 amino acids long and consists of 3 conserved boxes and between these boxes there are regions of variable length.
 If due to some mutation all of the three boxes are damaged, there is no surface expression of the protein.
-If only boxes one and two are mutated, there is loss of signalling activity.
+If only boxes one and two are mutated, signalling activity is lost.
 There are also highly conserved regions between the three boxes as well.

-When the receptor is activated TIR domain recruits downstream cytoplasmic signalization adaptor proteins (such as Myd88 adaptor protein).
+When the receptor is activated, the TIR domain recruits downstream cytoplasmic signalization adaptor proteins (such as Myd88 adaptor protein).

 In addition to its traditional role as a scaffolding protein, the TIR domain can also possess intrinsic enzymatic activity to cleave the metabolite NAD+, as first discovered in the protein SARM1.
 The ability of TIR domains to consume NAD+ is a primordial function of this protein domain, as many TIR domain-containing proteins from bacteria and archaea can degrade NAD+ into the products nicotinamide and ADP-ribose (ADPR) (or cyclic-ADPR).